 So what happens when a group of unskilled fundraisers engage donors and try to raise money?
 You guessed it – the effects are subpar.
 Not enough money is raised.

-Which, in turn, leads to even fewer resources at their disposal and the vicious cycle continues.
+This, in turn, leads to even fewer resources at their disposal, and the vicious cycle continues.

 Tackling this problem would be like solving the ‘chicken or egg’ question.
 What would you address first?
 The lack of resources or the lack of funds?

-Research suggests that tackling the root of the issue – the unrealistic expectation of funders with respect to nonprofit and fundraising can bring about significant positive change.
+Research suggests that tackling the root of the issue – the unrealistic expectation of funders with respect to nonprofits and fundraising can bring about significant positive change.

 Worse, they run the risk of losing their donors if other nonprofit organizations don’t take up the same stance.